Easiest Way To Fail In SaaS

 • What is your unfair advantage?
 If you don’t have one, what would it be?

-Whatever You Do, Validate Your SaaS Business Ideas UPFRONT
+Whatever You Do, Validate Your SaaS Ideas UP FRONT

-You have to go through a full and complete validation process if you’re going to be successful; proper validation doesn’t guarantee success, but it greatly increases your odds.
-So add this in alongside all of those commonsense phrases you hear all the time: Don’t drink and drive.
+You have to go through a full and complete SaaS validation process if you’re going to be successful.
+Proper validation doesn’t guarantee success, but it greatly increases your odds.
+So add this to all of those common sense phrases you hear all the time: Don’t drink and drive.
 Spay/Neuter your pets.
 Wear sunscreen.
-And always, always, always validate your system.
+And always, always, always validate your SaaS product.

 Jason Long